 Presents classical thermodynamics, showing that the macroscopic properties of a system can be specified without knowledge of the microscopic properties of the constituents of the system.
 Also develops statistical mechanics, showing that these same macroscopic properties are determined by the microscopic properties.
-Four hours of lecture and one three-hour laboratory per week.
 Prerequisites: PHYS 226 and MATH 129.
 Alternate years.